Rajapalayam dog

-The Rajapalayam, also known as the Polygar Hound or Indian Ghost Hound, is a southern Indian dog breed.
+The Rajapalayam Hound, also known as the Polygar Hound or Indian Ghost Hound, is a southern Indian dog breed.
 The breed is named after Rajapalayam, a town in the Virudhunagar, Tamil Nadu.

-Four commemorative postage stamps were issued on 9 January 2005 by India Post for four breeds: Himalayan Sheepdog, Rampur Hound, Mudhol Hound (Face value ₹ 5 each) and Rajapalayam (Face value ₹ 15).
-The Rajapalayam dog is known to live up to 12 years of age.
+Four commemorative postage stamps were issued on 9 January 2005 by India Post for four breeds: Himalayan Sheepdog, Rampur Hound, Mudhol Hound (Face value ₹ 5 each) and Rajapalayam Hound (Face value ₹ 15).
+The Rajapalayam Hound is known to live up to 12 years of age.

 History

 In the 18th century, there are records of about 50 different dog breeds being recognized in the Indian subcontinent.
 One of them was this breed of dog known as Rajapalayam.
 Historical observers believe that it was first raised during the Nayak dynasty, the main royal family of Tamil Nadu.
 Not only are they great watchdogs but fiercely loyal, they are also very handsome to look at.
 It cannot be forgotten that the villagers of the region used them in ancient times to guard the agricultural crops, livestock and agricultural produce and today it has become one of the most popular dog breeds in India.
 It is recorded in history that during the Poligarh wars of Karnataka and Tipu Sultan from 1799 to 1805, it was used as a royal encampment and played a very important role in the battle by biting and killing horses.
 It is also said that Tipu made a large collection of them in his hands.
 Today, the Indian army has realized the greatness and ability of these dogs and has trained them in the force.